Skip to main content

 BYOD

 You will need to supply your own laptop in Years 7 to 12.
-Please refer to the BYOD guide in the Preparing for School Checklist
+Please refer to the BYOD guide in the Preparing for School Checklist.

-School Uniform and book list items
+School uniform and book list items

-School uniform and book list items must be ordered using the order form available in the Preparing for school checklist .
+School uniform and book list items must be ordered using the order form available in the Preparing for School Checklist.
 Be sure to measure yourself accurately to ensure your uniform fits correctly.
 Additionally complete the book list order form confirming which items are to be ordered for each subject you have selected.
-Your uniform and book list items will be delivered and waiting for you in the boarding dormitory.
-Try on your uniform immediately to confirm it fits correctly and then apply the ironon labels.
+Your uniform and book list items will be delivered and waiting for you in Heatley House for you to collect on boarders travel day.
+Try on your uniform immediately to confirm it fits correctly and then apply the iron-on labels.
 Replacement or future uniform items can be purchased from The School Locker at Domain Central or the second-hand uniform shop located on campus.
 Payment can be made by cash, debit or credit card at the time of purchase.
+You will need to supply your own laptop in Years 7 to 12.
+In future, you will need to arrange your own book list items.
+A list of requirements for each year level is available on the School intranet, and suggested retailers are listed there.
+Initial lists will be sent to families – please ask for help if needed in making your initial purchases.

 Textbooks

-The Cathedral School operates a textbook hire scheme, so you will not be required to purchase expensive textbooks.
-The school tuition fee covers the cost of all necessary textbooks for all subjects.
 Students will borrow the textbooks from the Learning Hub and return them at the end of the course of study.
 If a student loses or damages any textbook, the replacement cost will be charged to the family’s account.

 Maintaining good health is of vital importance when studying abroad.
 While living in another environment is a good way to change a daily routine, it is important for students who are experiencing difficulties in their own country (relationship, health, emotional, substance abuse, etc.) not to expect a vacation from their problems.
-It is important that all students are able to adjust to potentially dramatic changes in climate, diet, living, and study conditions that may seriously disrupt accustomed patterns of behaviour.

 Many students experience homesickness, anxiety and stress, especially when they are far from home.
 In these cases, feel free to talk openly and honestly about your feelings with your Boarding House Parent or Homestay parents.
-During school hours you can also discuss your feelings with your Tutor, Dean, School Nurse, the School Psychologist, the International Student Coordinator, or any other adult or teacher in the School with whom you feel comfortable.
+During school hours you can also discuss your feelings with your Tutor, Dean, School Nurse, the School Psychologist, or any other adult or teacher in the School with whom you feel comfortable.

 A big part of staying healthy involves eating healthy foods and getting enough exercise for fitness and relaxation.
-Nutrition Australia provides some great information about healthy eating, exercise and lifestyle on its website www.nutritionaustralia.org
+Nutrition Australia provides some great information about healthy eating, exercise and lifestyle on its website: www.nutritionaustralia.org.

 Exercise – do at least 30mins of moderate exercise a day

-Nutrition – keep a balances diet remembering to eat lots of vegetables and fruit everyday
+Sleep – get at least 8-9 hours of sleep each night Nutrition – keep a balanced diet remembering to eat lots of vegetables and fruit everyday

 Taking care of your sexual health means more than being free from sexually transmissible infections or diseases (STIs or STDs); it also means taking responsibility for your body, your health, and your decisions about sex.
-In Australia, the age of consent is 16 years, and it is illegal to engage in nonconsensual sexual activity with any person.
+In Australia, the age of consent is 16 years, and it is illegal to engage in non –consensual sexual activity with any person.

 Health care for boarding students is managed by the nurses in the Student Health Centre.
 Students living in homestay need to organise their own medical treatment – the homestay parent will help to arrange appropriate care.